asathkumara/CSharp-Poker-Game/README.md

 # CSharp-Poker-Game
 This poker game was a final project for my object-oriented programming course.
 It is a simple .NET framework console application that makes use of enums and interfaces.

-I improved the project by adding and consolidating additional checks for different poker hands (the original project only checked for flushes).
-I also improved the code for sorting using lambda expressions as the original project sorted by suit and then by rank.
+I improved the original project by adding and consolidating additional checks for different poker hands (the original project only checked for flushes).
+I also improved the underlying structure of the code and incorporated some unit tests.
+I'm still working on additional refactorings.

 ## Playing The Game
 To play the game you need to [download](https://github.com/asathkumara/CSharp-Poker-Game/releases/download/v1.0/CSharp-Poker-Game-v1.0.zip) the release, extract it and run the setup.exe file.